Traffic Quality Targeting

 Select the Medium Severity Content checkbox to exclude all content that DoubleVerify has identified as Medium Severity.
 This includes all pages with the following: Ad Server; adult content: swimsuit; controversial subjects: alternative lifestyles, celebrity gossip, gambling, occult, or sex education; disasters: aviation, man-made, natural, terrorist events, vehicle; drugs, alcohol, controlled substances, smoking, negative news: financial or pharmaceutical; non-standard content: non-English, parking page, unmoderated user-generated content, or inflammatory politics.

-If you intend to exclude Medium Severity Content, you likely want to also exclude High Severity content.
+If you intend to exclude Medium Severity Content, you likely want to also exclude High Severity content as well.
 Ensure you select both checkboxes.

 Ad Viewability is difficult to measure because an Ad may be positioned off of the visible portion of the screen, obscured by another window, etc. This feature allows you to use DoubleVerify's data to exclude ads below a threshold percentage of ad impressions that were actually viewable by the person when the ad was served.
 Select the minimum Viewability threshold you will allow for your campaign.